facebook/react-native-website/cndocs/out-of-tree-platforms.md

 ### Bundling

 As of React Native 0.57 you can now register your React Native platform with React Native's JavaScript bundler, [Metro](https://facebook.github.io/metro/).
-This means you can pass `--platform example` to `react-native bundle`, and it will look for JavaScript files with the `.example.js` suffix.
+This means you can pass `--platform example` to `npx react-native bundle`, and it will look for JavaScript files with the `.example.js` suffix.

 To register your platform with RNPM, your module's name must match one of these patterns: